-#9 Updated by Pedro Côrte-Real almost 5 years ago
+#9 Updated by Pedro Côrte-Real about 5 years ago

 We'd like to set whatever is best.
 I checked your program and indeed we seem to be getting >15000 values.
 Don't know why you're using the mean and not the max values though.
 Looking at this it seems we're probably better off leaving it as it is and letting the white point go to 16383 to avoid any clipping.

-#10 Updated by Adrien Descamps almost 5 years ago
+#10 Updated by Adrien Descamps about 5 years ago

 The problem with the white point at 16383 (and generally, a too high value), is that it results in a pink color in overexposed area.

 The effect is very subtle at 200-6400 iso, but clearly visible at 100 iso.
 Actually, this is probably worst than clipping a part of the histogram for most users, since the problem is more visible.